Having trouble installing an application you downloaded from the internet? The installer won't launch or displays and error?

 Apple's Gatekeeper is designed "make it safer to download apps by protecting you from inadvertently installing malicious software on your Mac."
 With the advent of the new Apple App store, most Mac owners will be installing most or all of their software directly from this store.
 However, there are situations in which you may want to install software or drivers which do downloaded from some other source.
 For example:

-- Many software developers offer downloads on thier own web stores.
-If you download software directly from the developer, not from the Apple App store, Mountian Lion's Gatekeeper will not allow it to launch.
+- Many software developers offer downloads on their own web stores.
+If you download software directly from the developer, not from the Apple App store, the Gatekeeper security settings will not allow it to launch.

-- If you use third party peripherals with your Mac, such as an Audio or Video Interface, you may need to install or update the devices drivers.
-Mountain Lion's Gatekeeper may also prevent these installers from launching.
+- If you use third party peripherals with your Mac, such as an Audio or Video Interface, you may need to install or update the devices drivers. the Gatekeeper's security settings may also prevent these installers from launching.

 For more information about how Gatekeeper works, refer to the following article on Apple's site: